vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0680
 If you are weak and fear internal trouble,
 Seize conciliation with the strong. *
-PS
+(P.S.
+Sundaram)

 Notes:
 671. Compare with 668.
-"Acts resolved without ambiguity should be unwaveringly carried out without delay" - NV
+"Acts resolved without ambiguity should be unwaveringly carried out without delay" - (N.V.K.
+Ashraf)
 676. Compare with 461.
-Act after taking into account the cost, the benefit and the net. - PS
+Act after taking into account the cost, the benefit and the net. - (P.S.
+Sundaram)
-677. Different renderings, though not literal: [i] "The way to do a thing is to get inside an insider" - PS [ii] "In considering how to accomplish a task, one must go by the experience of others" - KV
+677. Different renderings, though not literal: [i] "The way to do a thing is to get inside an insider" - (P.S.
+Sundaram) [ii] "In considering how to accomplish a task, one must go by the experience of others" - KV

 069
 Envoys